eddyerburgh/notes/docs/data-structures-and-algorithms/data-structures/data-structures.md

 ## Introduction

-A data structures is a representation of data and a collection of associated operations {% cite open-data-structures -l 5 %}.
+A data structure is a representation of data and a collection of associated operations {% cite open-data-structures -l 5 %}.

 Data structures affect how long it takes to access and update data.
 There are many data structures to choose from, each with their own costs and benefits.

+Data structures are implementations of **abstract data types** {% cite open-data-structures -l 4 %}.

+### Abstract data types

+ADTs (Abstract Data Types) define the set of operations supported by a data structure {% cite open-data-structures -l 4 %}.

+An ADT is the interface of a data structure, it doesn't define how a data structure implements the operations {% cite open-data-structures -l 4 %}.

+There can be many implementations of an ADT {% cite open-data-structures -l 4 %}.

 ## Contiguous vs Linked data structures